aomop/MacroIBI/FIELD_AND_APP_GUIDE.md

 After entering a title and date, find the **Autosave Settings** panel on the left side of the **Data** tab and enable autosaving.
 The app will periodically cache your progress in a user-specific autosave directory so that long identification sessions are protected.
 You can re-load these autosave files with the "Load Autosave" button.

+*The report and data summary features discussed later rely on having a bank of cached autosaves.*

 ## Step 2: Enter Taxa and Counts While Sorting (Data Tab)